Iamvivek-gupta/interview/system.Design.md

-Worker Thread
+# Worker Thread

-In Node.js, worker threads allow you to run JavaScript code in parallel, leveraging multiple threads.
-These threads are useful for CPU-intensive tasks, dividing the work among multiple workers to optimize performance, as Node.js is single-threaded by default and heavy computation can block the event loop, leading to poor performance.
+In Node.js, worker threads allow you to run JavaScript code in parallel by leveraging multiple threads.
+These threads are useful for CPU-intensive tasks, dividing the work among multiple workers threads to optimize performance, as Node.js is single-threaded by default and heavy computation can block the event loop, leading to poor performance.
 Unlike the main thread, which handles I/O operations, worker threads can share memory and execute tasks concurrently.
 They’re particularly helpful for tasks like parsing large files or performing complex computations without blocking the main application12. 🚀

-Cluster Module:
+# Cluster Module:
 The cluster module in Node.js allows you to create multiple worker processes (child processes) that share the same server port.
 It’s useful for utilizing multi-core CPUs efficiently by distributing incoming requests across these workers.
 Each worker runs in a separate process, but they can communicate with the parent process using Inter-Process Communication (IPC).